 What is a childminder?

 A childminder is a qualified childcare professional who cares for a small number of children in their own home.
 Childminders are self-employed—they set their own working hours and days, set their own hourly rates, and they work from their own home!
 It’s a fantastic way to make a big difference to the lives of the children you care for, whilst also being at home for your own children.
-And to top it all off, you’ll have the potential to make a great income (up to £70,000 a year with Koru Kids).
+And to top it all off, you’ll have the potential to make a great income (up to £70,000 a year with Koru Kids in inner London).
 This is a quick intro, but if you want to find out more you can read our ultimate guide to becoming a childminder.